AMSP-04/NETN-METOC/README.md

 | Flooded | 2|
 | HeavilyFlooded | 3|

+### SeaStateEnum16
-### SeaStateEnum16Sate of the sea measured in Douglas Sea Scale.
+Sate of the sea measured in Douglas Sea Scale.

 |Enumerator Name|Value|
 |---|---|